 Additional information about summer school is available from your School Counselor.
 Please see the summer school brochure for course offerings and tuition costs.

-Educational Experience Outside the Lower Merion School District
+Educational Experience/Coursework Outside the Lower Merion School District

-Students are always welcome to pursue outside courses on their own.
-The District will gladly evaluate placement into the next best course in the curriculum sequence for students who choose to do so; however, credit will not be awarded towards graduation for outside courses.
+Students are welcome to pursue outside courses on their own.
+Upon request, the District will evaluate placement into the next best course in the curriculum sequence for students who choose to do so; however, credit will not be awarded towards graduation for outside courses.
 In addition, Lower Merion does not recognize courses taken outside the District for acceleration purposes when those courses are associated with a Keystone Exam.

 The District does not administer or provide Advanced Placement exams for course offerings outside our high school program.